 Dentists say most people normally start brushing their teeth in the same place.
 By the time you reach the last part, you may be a little bored and end up paying less attention to these areas.
 Start in a different place each time so all of your teeth obtain the same amount of care and cleanliness.

 Be tender while brushing your teeth.
-Most people have different techniques with brushing their teeth, but some are more damaging than others.
+Most people have different techniques for brushing their teeth, but some are more damaging than others.
 Teeth need to be brushed frivolously, as harsher brushing can damage the teeth and wear away gums.
 Instead of brushing in long strokes, brush your teeth in a gentle, circular movement.

 Brush your teeth for at least two minutes.
 Many times we are in a rush or we get lazy.
 Most people already know that the recommended time to brush your teeth is two minutes.
 But regardless, most people still don’t brush for that period of time.
 A good way to make sure you brush for two minutes is to turn the water off while you’re brushing.
 Leaving the tap on often makes people mentally try to speed the job up, so they are less likely to brush for as long as they need to.